Mental health problems in children and young people

 Child and Adolescent Mental Health Services (CAMHS)

-Some local CAMHS services have a Single Point of Access (SPA) to help and support children, young people and their families.
+Some local CAMHS services have a Single Point of Access (SPA) to help and support children, young people under 18 and their families.
 While some services need a referral from a GP, school or social care, others accept direct contact from families.
 Find your nearest CAMHS service and have a conversation to find out what help may be available to you.
+NB CAMHS is only available for young people under 18.
 There are also a number of recommended national organisations that specialise in providing mental health support, with experts on hand to listen and guide.

 10 steps you can take to help your child

-Are you a parent looking after a child with emotional or mental health problems?
+Are you a parent or carer looking after a child or young person with emotional or mental health problems?
 If so, always remember this: you are not alone.

-Many parents and carers experience similar stressful situations and share the same concerns.
+Many families experience similar stressful situations and share the same concerns.
 Yet they may not feel comfortable discussing these openly.

-How you act as a parent is a big factor in your child’s recovery from mental health difficulties.
+How you act is a big factor in your child’s recovery from mental health difficulties.
 Seeking professional help and guidance is of course very important, but the more you personally understand, the more confident you will be when it comes to providing support.

 While each case is individual, these ten tips might help you to help your child.